barberboy/ben-barber-solace-candidate-assignment/DISCUSSION.md

 - TODO: Phone numbers are unformatted.
 - TODO: Specialties take up a lot of room visually.
 Perhaps collapse or .join() into a paragraph instead of a list.
 - TODO: Cards are missing some personality.
+- TODO: Not showing `advocate.yearsOfExperience`

+4:35 - Improve layout styles and auto-complete the search.